yovitsa/2420_assignment_1/README.md

 ## Topics:

 - SSH: Secure Shell Protocol.
-- Digital Ocean
+- DigitalOcean
 - Cloud-init

 ## Table of Content:

 1. Creating an SSH Key Pair.
-2. Create a Project in your Digital Ocean account.
+2. Create a Project in your DigitalOcean account.
 3. Creating a Cloud-Init Configuration File.
 4. Creating a Droplet.
 5. Conneting via ssh to our Droplet.